DylanMeeus/springboot_jwt_blog/_posts/2016-01-04-secure-your-react-and-redux-app-with-jwt-authentication.markdown

 ### Reducers

 Redux makes it very clear that the application's data itself should never be mutated directly.
-Instead, a function should be put in place that returns the **next** state by looking at the previous state and an action that describes how things should change.
+Instead, a function should be put in place that returns the **next** state by looking at the previous state, along with an action that describes how things should change.
 These functions are called **reducers** and are at the heart of Redux.
-It's important to note that reducers should be kept **pure**, meaning that their output should rely soley on the arguments passed to them with no side effects such as making an API call or mutating the arguments passed in.
+It's important to note that reducers should be kept **pure**, meaning that their output should rely solely on the arguments passed to them with no side effects such as making an API call or mutating the arguments passed in.

 So why should reducers be pure and not have side effects?
 In short, it's to keep things simple and predictable.
 A function that relies only on the arguments passed to it to derive the next state will be easier to reason about and debug.
 If we wanted to we could return mutated objects and Redux wouldn't throw errors, as we mentioned, it is strongly discouraged.

 ### Actions

 While reducers describe how the app's state changes, actions describe **what** happened.
-They carry infomation about what has changed in the app's state and, as mentioned eariler, are used in reducers to derive the next state.
+They carry infomation about what has changed in the app's state and, as mentioned earlier, are used in reducers to derive the next state.
 Actions are given a **type** property which can be used in a switch statement within the reducer to handle the various types of actions that get defined.

 ### Benefits of Redux